Introduction to photography for beginners – II (the kit lens)

 The next picture is also from the Yangminshan National Park where families are chilling on a holiday in icy cold stream.
 Like the hotwater springs in the mountain there are lot of cool springs too because of the elevation.
 There a lot of subjects in the frame, there is a only diffused sunlight filtering through the canopy.
 EXIF: 18mm focal length, ISO 100, f/8.

 Another long exposure photograph is given below, which captures light trails against the backdrop of a bridge in Taipei.
-This bridge and the lake are very special to me, I used to go there almost every day and took pictures and i got some nice photographs of birds in action ( which i will share in the super telephoto category).
+This bridge and the lake are very special to me, I used to go there almost every day and took pictures, and I got some nice photographs of birds in action (which I will share in the super telephoto category).

 Motionless water and cool orange light trails from a city bus.
-Again, no tripod was used and I supported by the hand rail of the bridge.
+Again, no tripod was used, and I supported by the handrail of the bridge.
 I increased the focal length for better composition and also to get more aperture stops its f/25 @ ISO 100 and exposed for 20 seconds in manual shooting mode.
 Even if there is not tripod i could get some cool long exposure stuff sometimes.

 The next photograph has nothing to showcase about the photographic value, but is all about capturing moments and basically that’s what the cameras are meant for, to capture moments are cherish them later.
 My daughter is having a lighter moment with her friend.
 I used a third party flash from Yongnuo ( slave flash) deflected to the roof to get the soft light illuminating all over the frame.